incesscainabenoja/backend-daily-02-ATM-System-with-GUI/README.md

 Server will run at:
 http://localhost:3000

-Usage
-Enter the demo PIN: yourpin
-Deposit or withdraw money
-See live balance updates + transaction history
-Logout when done

 Future Improvements
 - Add multi-user support (each with own balance + PIN)
 - Add savings goals or budgeting features